Student Loan Information for High School Students

 After a certain number of missed payments (which can vary depending on whether you have borrowed a federal or private student loan), your loan may enter default.
 That can have serious financial consequences, such as impacting your credit score.

 It’s never too early (or too late) to begin researching methods of additional funding if your federal loans aren’t going to cover your tuition costs.
-Here are just a few:
+Here are just a few to consider.

 Scholarships

 Scholarships do not typically have to be paid back.
-If you’re not sure where to begin your scholarship search, you could ask your high school guidance counselor for recommendations.
+If you’re not sure where to begin your scholarship search, you might ask your high school guidance counselor for recommendations.
+An online scholarship search tool can also be helpful.

 You can also try scouting scholarships based on a certain skill or talent: music, writing, sports, and even academics.
 Qualifying for multiple small scholarships could add up and go a long way toward helping ease your financial burden.